LeeBigelow/Tarot-Reading-Web/README.md

 firefox celtic-cross.html
 ```

 Nothing fancy.
-Might even work on your phone.
-Feel free to use and modify at will.
+Unfortunately won't work on your phone.
+Phone browsers don't like local javascript, or some such thing.
+Still, feel free to use and modify at will.

 I also have some notes on how I modified the images if you're keen.